 The three award categories are designed to serve as a guide for readers and set a level of expectation for a restaurant’s wine program.
 Wine lists that earn an Award of Excellence, whether compact or extensive, deliver sufficient choice to satisfy discerning wine lovers.
 Those with a Best of Award of Excellence display significant vertical depth of top producers or substantial breadth across multiple winegrowing regions.
 Winners of the Grand Award, our highest award, deliver serious breadth of top producers, outstanding depth in mature vintages, a selection of large-format bottles, excellent harmony with the menu, and superior presentation, offering our highest level of wine service.

-Over the past 35 years, Wine Spectator has reviewed tens of thousands of wine lists.
-Year after year, these dining destinations continue to raise the bar of wine excellence: The Grand Award Class of 2016, comprising just 2 percent of the total winners this year with 88 restaurants, boasted a median selection of 2,500 wines—a different world of wine from the Class of 1981, whose average choices numbered just under 1,000.
+Over the past 40 years, Wine Spectator has reviewed tens of thousands of wine lists.
+Year after year, these dining destinations continue to raise the bar of wine excellence: Today, the Grand Award winners total nearly 100 restaurants, with the size of their lists starting at around 1,000 selections and going up—a different world of wine from the Class of 1981.

 Yet our award winners continue to prove that extraordinary wine lists can exist at any size, location, category and price point.